 Guests can help themselves to tea, coffee, freshly baked (and totally delicious) cookies and muffins all day long.
-The service and food are great.
-The staff are knowledgeable about Hobart and its surroundings and offer great advice of what to visit.
+The service and the food are great.
+Staff are knowledgeable about Hobart and its surroundings and offer great advice of what to visit.

 Why this hotel?
 Fabulous location.
 Gay-owned.
 Wonderful views.

 The gay-owned/managed Apartments on Star is located within easy walking distance of Sandy Bay shopping, West Point Casino, the historic Battery Point, Salamanca Market, the ferry to MONA and the city centre.

 Each apartment has either a view of the Derwent River or a private courtyard.
 The rooms are modern, spacious and fully equipped for both short or long-term stays.
 The kitchen comes with dishwasher, fridge & stove, a lounge & dining room with TV, DVD, stereo & iPhone dock.

 Each of the 2- and 3-bedroom apartments have 2 en suite bathrooms, some with a corner spa.
 Off-street, carport or secure garage parking available.
 A refresh service is provided every 3 days and full service for bookings of 7 days and longer.